MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/overview.md

 ---
 # Creator Kit overview

-The Creator Kit helps you create Power Apps experiences on the web & mobile platforms by making several easy to use sample controls and components available.
-The toolkit contains a component library, several commonly used [Power Apps component framework (PCF) controls](/power-apps/developer/component-framework/overview), and other utilities that increase developer productivity.
+The Creator Kit helps you create Power Apps experiences on the web and mobile platforms by making several easy to use sample controls and components available.
+The toolkit contains a component library, several commonly used [Power Apps component framework controls](/power-apps/developer/component-framework/overview), and other utilities that increase developer productivity.

 All included controls and components utilize the [Fluent UI](https://developer.microsoft.com/fluentui#/) framework to help you easily create consistent, beautiful, and effective user experiences for custom business applications.